-- Classes - · Chapel programs with an emphasis on worship and becoming a whole and holy community - · Chapel programs with emphases on praise and scriptural challenge - · Retreats for the whole seminary community, for couples, and for singles - · Prayer groups - · Days of prayer - · Women's organizations - · Periodic seminars on caring, time and stress management, and finances - · Personal one-day retreats - · Small special interest groups - · Appointments with special visitors to campus - · Referrals to spiritual directors and/or therapists who practice from a Christian framework.
+- · Classes

+- Chapel programs with emphasis on worship and becoming a whole, holy community, praise, or scriptural challenge

+- · Retreats for the whole seminary community, for couples, and for singles

+- · Prayer groups

+- · Days of prayer

+- · Women's organizations

+- · Periodic seminars on caring, time and stress management, and finances

+- · Personal one-day retreats

+- · Small special interest groups

+- · Appointments with special visitors to campus

+- Referrals to spiritual directors and/or therapists who practice from a Christian framework.

 All aspects of life at Bethel Seminary are intended to be part of the student's ongoing growth in God, including academic study and a life of prayer and service.
 The call to be a student is a serious Christian commitment, no less spiritual than aspects considered to be devotional.
 It is expected that students enter into all aspects of life at Bethel as "unto God."
 There are a variety of community worship opportunities available to students at each of our campuses.
 Please refer to the individual campus sections for details.

-Women and Men
+Statement on Women and Men